Skin Cancer: Prevention

 of your body that will be exposed to the sun.

 Wear clothing that covers your body and shades your face.
-Wear long-sleeved shirt,
+Wear a long-sleeved

-pants, and a wide-brimmed hat.
-Hats should provide shade for the face, ears, and back
+shirt, pants, and a wide-brimmed hat.
+Hats should provide shade for the face,

 Protecting children from the sun